phamhere/Sprint-Challenge-Node-Express/Review.md

 ## What is Node.js?

-    Node is a way to use Javascript away from the browser.
+    Node is a way to use JavaScript away from the browser.
+It's a runtime environment that decides what order to execute JavaScript.

 ## What is Express?